St. Louis Osuwa Taiko studies, develops, promotes, performs and

 Andrew began playing taiko in 1998 with St. Louis Osuwa Taiko under the tutelage of Joe Kimura.
 He took over as a director of the group in 2001 and has been playing ever since.
 He has taken workshops with all the big names: Taiko Center of the Pacific, TAIKOPROJECT, San Jose Taiko, Kaoru Watanabe of Kodo, Tiffany Tamaribuchi, and many more.

-Andrew has written four and a half original taiko pieces for St. Louis Osuwa Taiko: Kaifuu, Juugoya, Sumo in St. Louis, Rhythm Sandwich, and one awaiting a title.
+Andrew has written five and a half original taiko pieces for St. Louis Osuwa Taiko: Kaifuu, Juugoya, Sumo in St. Louis, Rhythm Sandwich, Ibuki, and Sen no Kodama.
 Hopefully many more are to come.

-In addition to taiko, Andrew likes to pretend he can play the doumbek, Jew’s harp, and didgeridoo.
-His other interests include Argentine tango, trapeze, linguistics, Japanese and Chinese calligraphy, snow skiing, and wishing he had time to do more of that stuff.
+In addition to taiko, Andrew likes to mess around with the doumbek, Jew's harp, didgeridoo, and clarinet... sometimes with Mosaic, a Turkish-themed band.
+His other interests include Argentine tango, yoga, table tennis, snow skiing, linguistics, Japanese calligraphy, and wishing he had time to do more of that stuff.

 Helena started playing taiko in her sophomore year in college at WashU.
 She started music and performing when she was a small child and enjoys taiko for its dynamics and intensity.
 She spends her non-taiko time writing software, making jewelry and clothing, and being a huge nerd.